-Allied health care workers are in high demand.
-Eastern Arizona College’s certificate
+Allied Health workers are in high demand.
+Eastern Arizona College’s certificate programs

-programs offer training in a variety of allied health fields — and most can be completed
+offer training in a variety of Allied Health fields — and most can be completed in

 and lab hours needed to be prepared to take state and/or national certification tests,

 optimizing your employment prospects.
 You are invited to visit campus to learn more

 about the various Allied Health career fields and the EAC program that will help you

 Medical assistants provide support to doctors, nurses, and other medical professionals with routine

 administrative and clinical duties.
 A 160-hour externship working in a medical office

 is required for certification.